Rangarig/MK312WIFI/README.md

 # MK312 Wifi Bridge

-As usual no guarantees can be given, and also if you use this to injure yourself, no responsibility can be taken
+As usual no guarantees can be given, and also if you use this to injure yourself, no responsibility can be taken.

-This Project is based on the ESP8266-01S
-This was created because bluetooth could not be accessed in a convinient way by the VR Headset I was using.
+This Project is based on the ESP8266-01S and is a collaboration between Rangarig and cLx.
+This was created at first because the bluetooth interface could not be accessed in a convinient way on a VR Headset.

-This Project is a collaboration between Rangarig and cLx

-## Folders:
+## Contents
 MK312Wifi - Contains the ino file that should be used to flash the ESP
 MK312-wifi-pcb - Contains the files needed to print the PCB
 DotNetClient - Example implementation in .net (visual studio code)

-## General:
+## General
-The wifi interface, once established is byte compatible to the established bluetooth interface, with some extensions, to make custom implementations more easy.
+The wifi interface, once established is pin to pin compatible to the bluetooth interface, with some extensions, to make custom implementations more easy.
 Included is an example C# implementation, that will be used in a unity project that this was created for.
 It should simplyfy talking to the device.
 However, most existing implementations should be really easy to adapt to the wifi version.